 About this Artist

-Other highlights of recent seasons include his LA Opera debut as Porgy in Porgy and Bess, the Four Villains in Les contes d'Hoffmann, and Méphistophélès in Faust with Tulsa Opera, Sarastro in Die Zauberflöte with Minnesota Opera and Utah Opera, Achilla in Giulio Cesare with San Diego Opera, Colline in La bohème with Atlanta Opera, Leporello in Don Giovanni with Opera North, and Donner in Das Rheingold with New Orleans Opera.
-Also a frequent presence on the Metropolitan Opera stage, he recently returned to the famed house for Parsi Rustomji in Philip Glass’ Satyagraha, following previous engagements in Roméo et Juliette, Samson et Dalila, Pelléas et Mélisande, Les Troyens, and L'enfant et les sortilèges.
+Additional highlights of recent seasons include his Los Angeles Opera debut as Porgy in Porgy and Bess; title role of Don Quichotte, Four Villains in Les contes d'Hoffmann with Seattle Opera and Tulsa Opera; Méphistophélès in Faust also with Tulsa Opera; Achilla in Giulio Cesare and Colline in La bohème with San Diego Opera, Atlanta Opera, and New Orleans Opera; Leporello in Don Giovanni with Opera North; Raimondo in Lucia di Lammermoor with Palm Beach Opera, Banquo in Macbeth with Minnesota Opera; Donner in Das Rheingold with New Orleans Opera; and Sarastro in Die Zauberflöte with Minnesota Opera and Utah Opera.
+Also a frequent presence on the Metropolitan Opera stage, he recently returned to the famed house for Parsi Rustomji in its first presentation Satyagraha in addition to joining the company for its productions of Bluebeard’s Castle, Il trovatore, Elektra, Le nozze di Figaro, Roméo et Juliette, Don Giovanni, Samson et Dalila, Pelléas et Mélisande, Les Troyens, and L'enfant et les sortilèges.

-A graduate of Dillard University, Loyola University, and the Metropolitan Opera Lindemann Young Artist Development Program, the New Orleans native is the recipient of many distinguished awards including the George London Foundation, Palm Beach Opera Competition, Houston Opera Studio's Eleanor McCollum Competition, and the prestigious Sullivan Foundation career grant.
+A graduate of Dillard University, Loyola University, and the Metropolitan Opera Lindemann Young Artist Program, the New Orleans native is the recipient of awards from the George London Foundation, Palm Beach Opera Competition, Houston Opera Studio's Eleanor McCollum Competition, and the Sullivan Foundation career grant.